almightynassar/almighty-rpg-manager/README.md

 This is the source code for the RPG Management App.
 You can use the app directly by [visiting this url](https://almightynassar.github.io/almighty-rpg-manager/index.html#/)

-This app is geared for D&D5E and a homebrew campaign, but can be edited via the files located in `src/assets/data` on [GitHub](https://github.com/almightynassar/almighty-rpg-manager).
+This app is designed for a homebrew campaign based on the D&D5E ruleset, but can be edited via the files located in `src/assets/data` on [GitHub](https://github.com/almightynassar/almighty-rpg-manager).

 For the latest release that you can use on your device, please check the [releases page](https://github.com/almightynassar/almighty-rpg-manager/releases).